 Asynchronous messages in specialist care – increased patient security and care efficiency

 Many patients in secondary care have an increased need to easily get in touch with their healthcare provider for non-acute issues.
 It can be anything from post-operative concerns or thoughts about rehabilitation.
-The team of healthcare professionals together with the patient can decide to open up a asynchronous message channel for questions and concerns, which results to reduced incoming phone calls to the reception as well as an increased sense of security for the patients.
+The team of healthcare professionals together with the patient can decide to open up an asynchronous message channel for questions and concerns, which results in reduced incoming phone calls to the reception as well as an increased sense of security for the patients.

 There is also the possibility of opening a messaging channel for patients’ questions and staff the channel with nurses or receptionists.
 An open channel of this format has been shown to greatly reduce the number of telephone calls to the reception.
 This type of case can be handled quickly and is not addressed to any clinician, which means that the nurses can work efficiently.
 Working this way, some clinics have saved up to 50% of the time spent managing incoming issues.